ThinkwareInc/API-Documentation/_sso/SSO.md

   {: title="Error" }
 ---
 UserID
-: The UserID of the user you want to authenticate - Required
+: The UserID of the user you want to authenticate - <span style="color: red">Required</span>

 SSOToken
-: The token supplied by the /GetSSOToken endpoint - Required
+: The token supplied by the /GetSSOToken endpoint - <span style="color: red">Required</span>

 This endpoint will provide single sign on into Darwinet 2.0.
 {: .info }